Samanta-Smith/-Imageboard-on-python/README.md

 # -Imageboard-on-python
 Simple Image-Board on python.
-The functionality will be finished one day.
+The main functionality is already implemented.
 Thanks for watching.